These felt coasters are a great way to learn how to sew!

 It is also best to make long, smooth cuts with the scissors.
 Lots of little cuts will lead to a chewed up looking edge.

 Cut right inside the traced line - this will give you a nice clean edge without lots of marker on it. :)

 Once you have two pieces of felt cut out for each coaster, you can start to sew them together!

-I used a running stitch, blanket stitch, and whip stitch for my coasters.
-If you're not sure how to do these stitches, check out my Hand Sewing Class for in depth details.
+As an example here, I'm going to use the running stitch to sew a coaster.
+If you're not sure how to do this stitch, check out my Hand Sewing Class for in depth details.